thecodecrate/rb2exe/README.md

 rb2exe just packages your source files (plus a stand-alone ruby) in an auto-extract zip file.
 It doesn't protects your code in any way.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/loureirorg/rb2exe.

 ## TODO